fulmotalkseries-donotusethis/leadership-notes-and-talks/README.md

 Welcome!
 This repository serves as an extended content hub and deep-dive resource for my professional work, executive insights, research, and the **Fulmo Talk Series**.

+This repository will point to my leadership experience, various notes collected over the years, and links to talks I have given or hosted.

 Social platforms like LinkedIn are great for quick updates, but complex ideas require space.
-Here, you will find full-length essays, talk outlines, book summaries, research notes, and supporting code—free from character limits.
+In linked resources, you will find full-length essays, talk outlines, book summaries, research notes, and supporting code—free from character limits.

 ---